Information for non-European citizens

 You can enter Poland and start working on the basis of one of the following conditions:

-If you are a citizen of one of the countries which have signed agreements on the visa-free movement, you do not need a visa to enter the European Schengen area, including Poland.
-You can come to Poland just on the basis of your valid travel document (e.g. passport).
+Citizens of several countries which have signed agreements on the visa-free movement, do not need a visa to enter the European Schengen area, including Poland.
+So they can come to Poland (and other Schengen countries) just on the basis of a valid travel document (e.g. passport).
 However, the total stay on the territory of all the member states of the Schengen area cannot exceed 90 days within each 180-day period.

 The list of countries and the exceptions is available here.